EN

 The Lesbian, Gay, Bisexual & Transgender Community Center (NYC): Your one-stop shop for all things LGBT.
 Whether you’re a New Yorker looking for additional services and support, a visitor to our great city searching for LGBT-friendly businesses, or a professional seeking opportunities or training, The Center is here for you.

 The Trevor Project: Founded in 1998, The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender queer, and questioning (LGBTQ) young people under 25. — Need help?
-We are here for you 24/7: 1-866-488-7386.
+They are here for you 24/7: 1-866-488-7386.

 The Center for TransYouth Health and Development: The Center for TransYouth Health and Development at Children’s Hospital Los Angeles is dedicated to providing affirming care for transgender and gender diverse children, adolescents, young adults and their families.